matthewvilaysack/Animelist/README.md

 <h1>TheAnimeList</h1>

 **Track All Your Anime**\
-This application uses the JikanJS API as a database for anime, and allows you to plan, track, and rate the anime you've watched.
+This application uses the JikanJS API as a database for anime, and allows you to plan and track the anime you've watched.

 To run it, simply do:
 ```